eins78/Bachelor/Introduction/8-Versioning.markdown

 This chapter might seem overly technical, but breaks down what one needs to know about **`git`** to an absolute minimum.
 For example, it won't explain how to use the **`git`** command line, or any other **`git`** interface.

-Some newer graphical interfaces (especially GitHub's GUI apps) make working with **`git`** so easy that the first half of this chapter is condensed to the click of a single button; the second half means 3-4 clicks in their web interface.
+Some newer graphical interfaces (especially *GitHub*'s GUI apps) make working with **`git`** so easy that the first half of this chapter is condensed to the click of a single button; the second half means 3-4 clicks in their web interface.

 But: since your document's history should be as important to you as it is to Mr. Doctorow, I really want you to understand the **concepts** and **nomenclature** behind it.